Three planes, one principle: customer keeps the data.

 Built for the next hardware shift, not the last one.

-Storage, caching, query routing, and compute scheduling are written behind interfaces so the next generation of memory and compute hardware slots in as a new backend — without touching application code.
-Incumbents have to rewrite themselves to make the same move.
+Storage, caching, query routing, and compute scheduling are written behind interfaces.
+The next generation of memory and compute hardware — CXL memory pooling, shared-memory accelerators, persistent memory tiers — slots in as a new backend without touching application code.
+Incumbents rewrite themselves to make the same move.

 Want the full architecture deck?

-The deep-dive — including component choices, threat model, agent governance specification, and forward-architecture rationale — is available under NDA.
-We share it with design partners and serious prospects on the second call.
+The deep-dive — including component choices, threat model, agent governance specification, and the forward-architecture rationale — is available under NDA.
+We send it in advance of every architect-level evaluation so your team has the receipts before the call.